surniaulula/wpsso-google-merchant-feed/readme.txt

 There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.
 A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed XML add-on can retrieve custom product information entered in the Document SSO metabox (WPSSO Core Premium required).

-**WooCommerce product variations, product attributes, and custom fields are supported.**
+**WooCommerce product variations, attributes, metadata, and custom fields are all supported.**

 <h3>Multilingual</h3>